 The Real Importance of Stellar Mass Determination

 The real importance of the inter-relationship between mass, luminosity, and surface temperature now becomes clear.
-The real importance was the realization that if you know the spectral type of a star (blue, red, yellow, etc.), you know the surface temperature and can place the star on the HR main sequence diagram.
+The real importance was realizing that if you know the star’s spectral type (blue, red, yellow, etc.), you know the surface temperature and can place the star on the HR main sequence diagram.
 When this is done, you then know its absolute brightness.

 If you know the absolute brightness of a star and the apparent brightness, you can now calculate the distance to a star!

 No matter where the star is in the universe, if its spectral type and apparent brightness are known, then you can measure how far away it is.
 This is truly amazing.